91doi/onething/README.md

 This image is officially supported on Docker version 17.09.0-ce, with support for older versions provided on a best-effort basis.

 ## License

+[License information](https://github.com/BTCGPU/BTCGPU/blob/master/COPYING) for the software contained in this image.